So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 To help your baby on their journey to self-settling and better sleep without their swaddle try the following:

-- Establish a calming regular bedtime.
+- Establish a calming regular bedtime routine.

 - Give your baby a massage before bed.